 Different studies suggest that intake of foods and supplements including Curcumin, fish, fresh fruits (such as avocado and apricot) and vegetables, and Vitamin E may help in reducing the risk of meningioma.
-Intake of Vitamin D-rich foods may also help in reducing the symptoms such as brain edema in Meningioma patients scheduled for surgery treatment.
-However, taking foods such as salted fish and vegetables, and processed meat containing N-nitrosamines; smoking cigarettes and using exogenous hormones (commonly found in oral contraceptives or menopausal hormone therapy) and other hormonal therapies such as cyproterone acetate, (CPA) may not be favorable and can increase the risk of this cancer.
+Intake of Vitamin D-rich foods may also help in reducing the symptoms such as brain edema in Meningioma tumor patients scheduled for surgery treatment.
+However, avoid taking foods such as salted fish and vegetables and processed meat containing N-nitrosamines, smoking cigarettes and using exogenous hormones (commonly found in oral contraceptives or menopausal hormone therapy) and other hormonal therapies such as cyproterone acetate (CPA), as these may not be favorable and can increase the risk of meningioma (brain tumor).
 Hence, following a personalized nutrition/diet plan including the right foods and supplements is important when it comes to cancer care and prevention of brain tumors such as meningioma.

 What is Meningioma?

 A meningioma is a tumor that starts in the meninges – the membranes that cover the brain and spinal cord.
 About 90% of meningiomas are non-cancerous tumors.
 Most of the meningiomas are usually slow growing.
 One of the most common risk factors for this tumor is ionizing radiation to the head.
 People who have a genetic/hereditary condition called type II neurofibromatosis are also at an increased risk of developing meningioma.

 The global incidence rate of meningioma is 0.21 per 100000 persons per year (Rebecca Leece et al, Neuro Oncol., 2017).
 It is more common in women than men.
 It is mostly diagnosed in those aged 65 years and above, although it can occur at any age.
 Cancerous meningiomas account for slightly more than 1% of all primary brain cancers.